How quickly should the tabs be lifted up?

 Can I use the Checkit outdoors?

 For accurate readings, the Checkit must be on a level surface, near room temperature.
 It will not be affected by altitude, humidity, or small changes in temperature.

-Is the Checkit’s performance effected by changes in temperature?
+Is the Checkit’s performance affected by changes in temperature?

 Temperature should not have a significant effect on the Checkit between 4-40°C and its readings change less than 0.07% with a 10°C change.
 The evaporation effects are minimal once the droplet is in the glass capillaries in the Checkit.
 Thus making it more accurate than a scale.
 While the density of the water changes (and so the observed mass for a given volume) between 4-40°C, the glass capillaries are not subject to much thermal expansion over this range.
 Therefore, the volume should stay very close to accurate between these temperatures.
 Since the Checkit measures pipette volume with volume, there is no conversion of units like with a scale (from mg -> mL).
 Given the volume on the Checkit is read in the same experimental environment of your pipette, it is a more accurate reflection of how your pipette performs.
 This is an advantage of the Checkit over classical methods.

 How level does the work surface have to be?

 The Checkits work on any reasonably level surface.
 The glass capillaries are mounted at a slight incline to ensure that capillary action draws all the dye into the capillary, slightly uphill, against gravity.

 The dye is safe and non-toxic.
 It can be disposed down a sink drain.

 Is Checkit Go compatible with solutions containing 2% SDS or other surfactants?